 Rules and Regulations for Swimming with the Whale Sharks in Mexico

-Do no touch the whale sharks, you may want to but you will be quickly pulled out of the water and fined.
+- Do not touch the whale sharks, you may want to but you will be quickly pulled out of the water and fined.

-Mexico is one of the only counties that has strict rules in place.
-Other countries have been slow to adapt these policies and some even bait the whale sharks for tourists.
+Mexico is one of the only counties that have strict rules in place.
+Other countries have been slow to adopt these policies and some even bait the whale sharks for tourists.
 You should do your research before booking a trip.

 More Things to Think About- Whale Shark Swimming Cancun

-You can hire a photographer to capture your swimming with the whale sharks adventure.
-This is better because they will get better shots then you will ever get, so its worth it.
+- You can hire a photographer to capture your swimming with the whale sharks adventure.
+This is better because they will get better shots then you will ever get, so it is worth it.
 I would recommend checking with your tour operator before you book to see if they offer this.